Bryan De La Cruz Player Props: Marlins vs. Padres

-Bryan De La Cruz and his .422 on-base percentage over his past 10 games (71 points higher than his season-long percentage), will be in action for the Miami Marlins against the San Diego Padres and Blake Snell on May 31 at 6:40 PM ET.
+The Miami Marlins, including Bryan De La Cruz (.422 on-base percentage in past 10 games, 72 points above season-long percentage), take on starter Joe Musgrove and the San Diego Padres at LoanDepot park, Thursday at 1:10 PM ET.

 Bryan De La Cruz Game Info & Props vs. the Padres